RT-640 Embedded HSM (Root of Trust)

 Secure Applications

-Included with the RT-640 Hardware Root of Trust are a series of standard secure applications (“containers”) to speed development, including secure boot, identity management, HSM reference, and others.
+Included with the RT-64x Hardware Root of Trust cores are a series of standard secure applications (“containers”) to speed development, including secure boot, identity management, HSM reference, and others.
 Dedicated EVITA-Full and EVITA-Medium Secure Applications can be offered on request.
 A container development kit (CSDK) is also included to allow the development of custom containers for specific use cases.

 Solution Offerings